MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/Set-ManagementScope.md

 ```

 ## DESCRIPTION
 If you change a scope that has been associated with management role assignments using the New-ManagementRoleAssignment cmdlet, the updated scope applies to all the associated role assignments.
-For more information about changing scopes, see Change a role scope (https://technet.microsoft.com/library/dd298145.aspx).
+For more information about changing scopes, see [Change a role scope](https://docs.microsoft.com/exchange/change-a-role-scope-exchange-2013-help).

 For more information about regular and exclusive scopes, see [Understanding management role scopes](https://docs.microsoft.com/exchange/understanding-management-role-scopes-exchange-2013-help).